 Outcomes can occur at different levels; activities, participants, and system wide outcomes.
 Process evaluation looks at what went on in the program that is helping achieve the outcomes.
 Outcome evaluation looks at what is expected to change in the participants when going through the program and why.

-These models are a blueprint for what and why you’re doing as a program in order to evaluate if the goal was achieved.
-They can include needs, outcomes, results, indicators, activities, and resources, that should be aligned with both short term and long term goals of the program.
-Logic models also help provide a framework for everyone involved to help focus on results to get the desired outcome.
+These models are a blueprint for what you’re doing as a program in order to evaluate if a goal was achieved and why.
+They can include needs, outcomes, results, indicators, activities, and resources, which should be aligned with both short term and long term goals of the program.
+Logic models also help provide a framework for everyone involved to help focus on results and get the desired outcome.